Our Services

 Helpful Resources

-Still feeling foggy after depression is common and treatable, often driven by real brain and body factors such as disrupted neurotransmitters, chronic stress, sleep problems, medication effects, or coexisting conditions like thyroid disease, B12 or iron deficiency, ADHD, anxiety, perimenopause, or sleep apnea.
+Brain fog after depression is common and treatable.
+It often stems from disrupted neurotransmitters, chronic stress, poor sleep, medication side effects, or coexisting conditions like thyroid disease, B12 or iron deficiency, ADHD, anxiety, perimenopause, or sleep apnea.

-There are several factors to consider; see below for detailed causes, red flags, and a step-by-step plan covering medication review, targeted labs, sleep optimization, CBT, gradual cognitive activation, exercise, nutrition, and when to seek urgent care for sudden confusion, neurological changes, or any suicidal thoughts.
+Effective recovery typically involves a step-by-step approach: medication review, targeted lab testing, sleep optimization, cognitive behavioral therapy (CBT), gradual cognitive activation, regular exercise, and balanced nutrition.
+Seek urgent care for sudden confusion, neurological changes, or any suicidal thoughts.

 If you've been feeling mentally slow, forgetful, unfocused, or "not yourself," you're not imagining it.
 Many people with depression experience ongoing brain fog even after mood symptoms improve.
 These are known as cognitive depression symptoms, and they are real, measurable, and medically recognized.